Join us for a special day of hands-on STEM marine science activities this Veteran’s Day!

 Learn about Odiorne’s military years, when Fort Dearborn was built to protect Portsmouth Harbor during WWII, and see many of the fortifications that remain today.

 Learn about the squid’s fascinating anatomy and physiology during a guided dissection.
 After the program, squid will be collected and used to feed many of our animals.

-To learn more about how your company can gain great exposure and benefits for your employees by sponsoring this popular event, please contact Nichole Rutherford, Vice President of Advancement, at 603-436-8043, ext.
+To learn about how your company can gain great exposure and benefits for your employees by sponsoring this popular event, please contact Nichole Rutherford at 603-436-8043, ext.
 26 or [email protected].